 Visiting the Site

 - The property is open on the first Sunday of each Month for guided tours which can be booked here.

 - Jack's Magazine is a largely untouched former industrial facility and is not yet fully accessible.
-Please contact Working Heritage if you have specific queries about accessibility.
+Please contact us if you have specific queries about accessibility.

-- Follow Working Heritage on social media for event updates.
+- Follow our social media for event updates.
 Links are available at the bottom of the page.

 This vast site houses multiple buildings of varying sizes.
 Working Heritage is proud to offer these buildings for lease or short-term venue hire.
-Working Heritage has invested extensively in upgrading the site for re-use and adaptation.
+We have invested extensively in upgrading the site for re-use and adaptation.
 Potential uses range from retail, tourism, hospitality, and creative industries.
 We also cater for group events, art exhibitions, markets, filming events and product launches.